-President Rodrigo Duterte, in a speech late last year, described her daughter, Davao City Mayor Sara Duterte-Carpio, as the "alpha" in the family, not him.
+President Rodrigo Duterte, in a 2019 speech, described her daughter, Davao City Mayor Sara Duterte-Carpio, as the "alpha" in the family, not him.
 The 75-year-old leader, who is stepping down in less than two years, often adlibs about Inday Sara, who is a quiet, yet potent force in her father's sphere.

 Duterte-Carpio radiates strength through her actions.
 She showed up with a buzz cut during her confirmation as an Army reservist.
 She once punched a sheriff on national TV for demolishing poor people's homes.
 She nicknamed her children Sharky, Stingray and Stonefish.